 Indeed, wineries cannot live in a tropical and rainy environment, as in the central region of Sri Lanka, however, the beauty of the landscape is very very similar.

 It was like being in Tuscany, however, with tea plants instead of grapevines.

 There are surely other few things in common, the love for the land, the passion for the product, the desire to improve, the research of the holy grain, of the best possible commodity (yes, tea is actually a commodity sold in an auction market, an attraction you can visit in Colombo)

-You can access the region either with a car or by train (Hatton station).
-In both cases you will be open mouth most of the trip.
+You can access the region either by car or by train (Hatton station).
+In both cases, you will be open mouth for most of the trip.